dsifford/academic-bloggers-toolkit/readme.txt

 * Details for nerds:
     * Full rewrite; a majority of which is using React by Facebook.
     * Speed improvements & resource minification.

+Documentation improvements will be added within the next few days.

+**Note:** Due to the magnitude of this update, there may be bugs that I have not encountered (although, I did test this pretty heavily).
+If you run into any problems, have any questions, or experience a bug, please file an issue [here](https://github.com/dsifford/academic-bloggers-toolkit/issues).

+A special thanks to @metallikat36 for the great suggestions that led directly to the features added in this update.

 = 2.3.1 =
 * Fix poor rendering of tooltip close icon on mobile.